e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 Then we define actions.
 Each action corresponds to one OpenAI Function that the assistant is equipped with (see the next steps.)

 We are defining six actions in total which allow us:
-1. Create directory in the remote sandbox such that the assistant can work on the cloned repo
+1. Create a directory in the remote sandbox such that the assistant can work on the cloned repo
 2. Save content (e.g., code) to a file
 3. List files in a directory
 4. Read files' content